Now Hiring: Resilient Ahupuaʻa Project Manager

 In your cover letter, please briefly address the following:

-Applications will be reviewed on a rolling basis.
-Qualified candidates will be contacted for an interview.
+Applications will be reviewed on a rolling basis, and qualified candidates will be contacted for an interview.

 Mahalo for your interest in joining the Hui Aloha Kīholo team!